Customer service as a competitive advantage

 According to Robert Plutchik’s wheel of emotions, there are eight main positive/negative emotions that drive responses: sadness and joy, disgust and trust, anger and fear, as well as surprise and anticipation.
 Loyalty is more easily gained if you can invoke a positive emotion from your customer.
 According to CustomerThink, 74% of customers with positive emotions will become advocates, while 63% will remain customers.

-Customer loyalty and brand advocacy are extremely important to a company.
+Customer loyalty and brand advocacy are extremely important to a company and shows a good customer service.

 - Consumers are 4x more likely to make a transaction when referred by someone they know, and there is also an 18% boost in loyalty from a referred customer versus those acquired through other methods.